 Please note: Specialists will be allowed to keep their devices/phones with them for appropriate use as it pertains to their specialty or to play music for campers.
 (Counselors and J/CITs will not have their phones with them during camp.)
 All staff will be given radios for communication/safety.
 Specialists having their phones is a privilege that can be taken away with any personal use.

 The Athletics Program Specialist organizes and implements fun games and organized sports for Camp Moon River Campers.
 It is essential that this person be able to teach campers about being kind and supportive to fellow team mates and members of the other teams whether they win or lose.
-Games supported by Camp Moon River may include but not be limited to: Soccer, Softball, Baseball, Basketball, Tennis, Floor Hockey, Flag Football, Volleyball, Yoga, Gaga, BBS, Kickball, Flickerball, Pillow Polo, Minute to Win It, Newcomb, Ultimate Frisbee, Stickball, Spider Ball, Tennis-Baseball, Capture the Flag, Steal the Bacon, Line Basketball, Dodgeball, and Bombardment.
+Games supported by Camp Moon River may include but not be limited to: Soccer, Softball, Baseball, Basketball, Tennis, Floor Hockey, Flag Football, Volleyball, Yoga, Gaga, BBS, Kickball, Minute to Win It, Newcomb, Ultimate Frisbee, Capture the Flag, games of tag, Steal the Bacon, and Dodgeball.